razshare/frizzante-docs/src/content/docs/guides/basics.md

 The failure is notified to the server notifier.

-Assuming you're using the default notifier, you'll see an error of sorts in your **console**
+Assuming you're using the error logger, you'll see an error of sorts in your **console**

 ```sh
 listening for requests at http://127.0.0.1:8080